zion-sati/fui-rs/docs/v2/fui-rs/QUICKSTART.md

 fui_managed_app!(Page, Page::new, |page: &Page| page.root.clone());
 ```

-Optional `mount:` and `dispose:` callbacks are available for route pages that
+Optional `mount:` and `dispose:` callbacks are available when lifecycle work
-need to attach host subscriptions or release route-scoped resources.
+cannot be represented by normal Rust ownership.
+Prefer fields and RAII guards
+on the retained page for ordinary route-scoped resources.

 ## Common imports